Cripps office

 The environment and structure of the firm also lend a hand in this department.
 “As the office is open plan, and we hot desk, one day you may be sat next to a partner and another day you could be with another trainee.
 Working is very collaborative.”
 Trainees are generally expected to be in and hot-desking every day, as the firm doesn’t currently offer a WFH policy for its new recruits.
 A basic at-home set-up of “laptops and support items (mouse, monitor, chair, wrist support, laptop prop up devices)” is, however, still provided.

-On the tech front, the firm is notably making efforts to improve.
-Some teams are touted as being “really interested in tech and always looking for new ways to adapt it” whilst others are “in the ‘dark ages’ and are slow to use it”.
-“Working to improve” seems to be the consensus on this front for now.
+On the tech front, reviews are mixed.
+Whilst some teams are touted as being “really interested in tech and always looking for new ways to adapt it”, others are said to be “in the ‘dark ages” and slow to use it.

 As for office perks, highlights include “free tea and coffee, plus a complimentary fruit bowl” and “food vouchers if we stay at the office after 8:00pm”.
 Birthday leave, discounts for local shops, a gym subsidy, private healthcare and a ‘be the difference’ day — which allows trainees to take one paid day a year to help support local charities and causes — makes up the rest of the perk-package.